Strojove-uceni/23206-final-pose-estimation-for-swing-improvement/README.md

 Swing part CONTACT:
 -> WRONG: The left arm should be straight at this point.
 ```
+### Conclusion
+The Golf Swing Analyzer project successfully demonstrates the potential of advanced pose estimation technologies, like MediaPipe, in analyzing and improving sports techniques.
+The implications of this project extend beyond golf training.
+The methodology and technology applied here could be adapted for other sports where technique and posture play a crucial role, such as tennis or baseball.

+While our project has yielded promising results, it's important to acknowledge certain limitations.
+While MediaPipe provides high-precision tracking, there's room for improvement in pose estimation accuracy when dealing with sports poses and sudden movements.
+Enhancing the model's robustness to handle these scenarios will make the analysis more reliable.
+Currently, the golf swing is segmented into a few key phases.
+Further breaking down the swing into more phases could provide deeper insights into the mechanics of the swing, allowing for more detailed feedback and analysis.

 ### References
 1. **GolfDB: A Video Database for Golf Swing Sequencing**
    McNally, William et al. (2019).
 "GolfDB: A Video Database for Golf Swing Sequencing."
 In: The IEEE Conference on Computer Vision and Pattern Recognition (CVPR) Workshops.
 June 2019.